il-mangia/Transcribeer/README.md

 ## 🛠 Requirements

-### Whisper
+### Transcriptor model
-Already included inside the app.
+Already included inside the zip app.

 ### FFmpeg (required)
-Used to preprocess and normalize audio before sending it to Whisper.
+Used to preprocess and normalize audio before trascribing.
+To install it:

----

-## ⚙️ FFmpeg Installation

 ### Windows (winget)
 winget install Gyan.FFmpeg
 ### Windows (manual)
 Download from: https://www.gyan.dev/ffmpeg/builds/
 Extract it and add the 'bin/' folder to your system PATH.